 Please do join us to build Africa’s science, technology and innovation capacity today for sustainable development tomorrow.

-Dr. Nicholas Ozor
+Prof. Nicholas Ozor